Dominion Energy offers another plan for SCE&G customers with lower overall rates than before

 A Dominion Energy representative says they’re offering another plan to South Carolinians, referred to as Plan B-L or the levelized plan.
 The company says it will bring lower rates to customers than what they’d offered before.

 “The levelized plan would reduce the typical residential electric customers monthly bill to approximately $125.
-26,” said Prabir Purohit from Dominion Energy.
+26,” Prabir Purohit from Dominion Energy said.
 “Which is significantly below the $147.53 May 2017 typical customer bill.”

 The PSC Vice-chairman asked if they could offer both.